github/developer.github.com/content/changes/2014-07-09-status-contexts-are-official.md

 ### Feedback

 We'll never be done listening to you!
-As always, please don't hestitate to [share your feedback][feedback].
+As always, please don't hesitate to [share your feedback][feedback].

 [docs]: /v3/repos/statuses/#get-the-combined-status-for-a-specific-ref